polymonster/jsn/readme.md

 # jsn
 [![Build Status](https://travis-ci.org/polymonster/jsn.svg?branch=master)](https://travis-ci.org/polymonster/jsn) [![Build Status](https://github.com/polymonster/jsn/workflows/build-pkg/badge.svg)](https://github.com/polymonster/jsn/actions) [![codecov](https://codecov.io/gh/polymonster/jsn/branch/master/graph/badge.svg)](https://codecov.io/gh/polymonster/jsn) [![PyPI Version](https://img.shields.io/pypi/v/jsn.svg)](https://pypi.org/project/jsn/) [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-jsn is a user-friendly data format that can be reliably edited by humans, addressing some of the common mistakes that occur when using json.
+jsn is a user-friendly data format that can be easily read and reliably edited by humans.

-It adds features such as inheritence, variables, includes and syntax improvements to make jsn files more compact and re-usable than a json counterpart, it is an ideal solution for multi-platform build configuration, packaging and content buidling pipelines.
+It adds powerful features such as inheritence, variables, includes and syntax improvements to make jsn files more compact and re-usable than a json counterpart, it is an ideal solution for multi-platform build configuration, packaging and content buidling pipelines.

 jsn can be used directly in python as a dictionary, or it can be converted to json to be used with other languages and tools and libraries which have json support.